alejandro61299/Minimaps_Personal_Research/docs/index.md

 #### **Explication**

-Knowing how to transform  Map coordinates to  Minimap Cordinates,  complete the inverse function.
+Knowing how to transform  Map coordinates to  Minimap Coordinates,  complete the inverse function.

 #### **Solution**
 ```cpp